Turkey : Formalities and administrative procedures

 Money Money Turkey

-The Turkish currency reverted to the Turkish lira(Türk lirası, abbreviated TL) on January1, 2009.
-On banknotes and coins, there is the official symbol, in the shape of a doubled crossed L like a sea anchor, which was introduced by the Prime Minister in March 2012.
-The banknotes are 5, 10, 20, 50 and 100.
+The currency is the Turkish lira(Türk lirası, abbreviated TL).
+On banknotes and coins is the official symbol, in the shape of a double L crossed out like a sea anchor (₺), which was introduced by the Prime Minister in March 2012.
+The banknotes are 5, 10, 20, 50 and 100 TL.
 The kuruş are coins.
 There are 5, 10, 25 and 50 kuruş coins and 1 TL coins.
-There are no limitations for importing currency into Turkey.
-The euro is accepted in tourist locations.
+There are no restrictions on importing currency into Turkey.
+The euro is accepted in tourist areas.

 Budget & Tips Budget & Tips Turkey